machadoborges1/scc-protocol/docs/02-architecture-and-technical-design/02-smart-contracts.md

     *   `delegate(address delegatee)`: Allows `SCC-GOV` holders to delegate their voting power to themselves or another address.
     *   `getVotes(address account, uint256 blockNumber)`: Returns the voting power of an account at a specific block, crucial for governance.
 *   **Interactions:** Used by `SCC_Governor.sol` to determine voting power in proposals.
+For more detailed information, refer to the [Technical Implementation of Governance document](../../contracts/docs/GOVERNANCE_IMPLEMENTATION.md).

 ## 2.5. `OracleManager.sol`